jaronoff97/blog/_posts/2018-01-02-Marvel-Milestones.md

 ### Agent Carter One Shot

 This one shot was ehhhh as a result of it just feeling disconnected from everything.
 A theory I saw which made the whole thing WAY better was if the one shot were actually a propaganda film directed by Howard Stark in 50s.
 If this is actually a propaganda film, it would be AWESOME.
 Just a thing to show to new SSR or SHIELD members, how badass Peggy Carter is, and how sexism is not to be tolerated in this environment.

+### Agent Carter Season 1

+Agent carter season 2 had its ups and downs.
+It felt like it left a bit too much to the imagination, and a lot of loose ends.
+What happened to dottie?
+What's going to happen to Wilkes?
+What was the key for?
+The first season felt very succint in a lot of ways, and the second season left too much unanswered and too many plot holes.
+It would have been cool if they also explained the Zero Matter more, or maybe put in the context of the future Inhumans / Kree / Terragenesis.
+Overall, it was ehhhh